 Household batteries can be dropped off at the Miami County Recycling Center at no cost.
 The terminals must be taped with electrical or packing tape.

-Lead acid batteries, such as car or boat batteries. are taken at the Transfer Station for the regular tipping fee.
+Lead acid batteries, such as car or boat batteries, are accepted at the Transfer Station for the regular tipping fee.